Coding Quests

 Disconnecting Signals

-If a node that's connected to a signal gets freed, Godot cleans up the connection automatically.
-But sometimes you need to disconnect manually:
+When a connected node gets freed, Godot cleans up the connection automatically.
+Sometimes you still need to disconnect by hand:

 GDScript